Chris18coleman/imgSlider/README.md

 # imgSlider
-An image slider prototype to create an awesome project.
+An image slider prototype to create a buch of awesome projects.